 The sauce is the star here, and for good reason.
-It’s a grade A example of the organic way M and I arrive at a dish, based largely on what we’ve got on hand, and often initiated by a single thing – In this case, a left over blood orange that had given up it’s zest for an earlier meal with our youngest kid.
+It’s a grade A example of the organic way M and I arrive at a dish, based largely on what we’ve got on hand, and often initiated by a single thing – In this case, a left over blood orange was the spark – a leftover that had given up its zest for an earlier meal.

-Initially, we were leaning toward a Chinese style rub, but James is allergic to sesame, so we went off on a tangent.
+Initially, we were leaning toward a Chinese style rub, then veered off on a tangent.
 M found that blood orange and wondered aloud if we couldn’t do something with that.
 A short brainstorming session yielded what you see herein.
 This sauce could be used on a lot of things, from chicken or beef, to Brussels sprouts or carrots.

 While this might seem like alchemy, I assure you, it’s not.
 Often, when we’re brainstorming things, I’ll whip out our copy of The Flavor Bible, a book that you aughta have in your kitchen, if you don’t already.
 You’ll find a wealth of parings and affinities therein that truly can and will spark your imagination and creativity.

 And I can’t stress enough to be bold in endeavors like this – If you like stuff, and you think that stuff might go well together, then try it.
 If you’re at all nervous about committing to a full blown recipe, then cut off a little piece of this and a little piece of that, pop them your mouth, and see what you think.
 If it’s good, go with it.
 If it’s not, search elsewhere.
 That, in a nutshell, is how you build your own ideas into culinary reality.